catskillmarina/chickencoop/README.md

 current to an old car power window motor to open and close the door.

 The CODE that is mine is BSD licensed

+C code is working faster and more nicely than expect but is still terribly kludgy.
+Opening and closing filehandle if device is not working is not an ideal solution but it works.
+In expect it simply times out.